 AKI BIO MATTERs is an artistic research program that focuses on working with new biomaterials where art and design meet life science, philosophy, politics, ecology, bioethics, and DIY biology.

-Can we imagine and pursue other forms of living, different practices, habits, desires that rather than allowing us to live as we do will change us instead?
+Can we imagine and pursue other forms of living, different practices, habits, and desires that will change us rather than allow us to live as we do?

-This artistic research programme focuses on finding new biomaterials and developing new theoretical and practical understandings of how to live in the precarity of the future that has always been now.
-By engaging artists and designers with DIY biology, biohacking, life science and speculative ways and methods of working with living bodies, the programme focuses on developing ecologically and critically engaged art and design practice.
+This artistic research programme focuses on finding new biomaterials and developing new theoretical and practical understandings of how to live in the precarity of the future that has always been.
+The programme focuses on developing ecologically and critically engaged art and design practice by engaging artists and designers with DIY biology, biohacking, life science, and speculative ways and methods of working with living bodies.

 Symbiosis of theory and practice.
-During lecture discussions, readings and workshops the programme goes into problems, methods and ideas as they arise within the life sciences, philosophy, ethics and ecology.
-The goal of BIO MATTERs is to bring new methodologies and ways of thinking into the artistic and design realm where difficult yet urgent ecological and aesthetic questions are critically researched through material practice.
-This allows urgent questions to be raised hands-on, when we immediately experience our role and responsibility before the living bodies we create with.
+During lecture discussions, readings, and workshops, the programme explores problems, methods, and ideas as they arise within the life sciences, philosophy, ethics, and ecology.
+The goal of BIO MATTERs is to bring new methodologies and ways of thinking into the artistic and design realm, where difficult yet urgent ecological and aesthetic questions are critically researched through material practice.
+This allows urgent questions to be raised hands-on when we immediately experience our role and responsibility before the living bodies we create with.

 For whom

 The AKI BIO MATTERs programme is open to all students from their 2nd year BA onwards from all departments at ArtEZ.
-It is an artistic research programme that runs for 2 semesters (15 EC) / possibility of attending one semester (7 EC).
+It is an artistic research programme that runs for 2 semesters, with the possibility of attending one semester (8 EC).

 When and where